nebler/boa/README.md

 Refactorings:

-- Move the ast into it's own files and use the visitor pattern in order to clean up the code
+- Move the ast into it's own files
+  - the original tutorial https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html#code-generation-setup suggested to maybe use the visitor pattern.
+I am not too fond of this idea but i still wanna put them in their own files and encapsulate them a little better.
 - Encapsulate some of the initalization code
+- Encapsulate some of the parsing code

 Features: